dougbtv/udn-cnv-demo/README.md

 Creates an openshift cluster on AWS w/ baremetal workers.

-If you want customized by exporting these variables:
+If you want to customize, `export` any of the following variables:

 - `OPENSHIFT_RELEASE`: Specifies the OpenShift release version.
 Default is `4.18.0-0.nightly-2024-10-23-112324`.
 - `CLUSTER_NAME`: Name of the cluster to be used in the install configuration.
 If not set, it defaults to a combination of the current username, `cnvmetal`, and the day of the month.